br-mat/annoying-plant/README.md

 <p>

+The signal levels 1 and 0 are ofthen called HIGH or LOW at some point, all of these are refering to the same levels (Supplay Voltage and GND). <br>

 NAND stands for **not** **and**, what this mean can be shown in the truth table of this gate.
 Basically the output is always HIGH except when both inputs are HIGH.
 In the picture below A and B are the inputs while C is the output.
-The output also requires an pullup resistor to pull the signal level to HIGH as its cmos-open-drain. <br>
+The output also requires an pullup resistor to pull the signal level to HIGH as its cmos-open-drain nature. <br>

 ![battery security](./docs/truthtable.PNG)